filamentphp/filament/docs/02-installation.md

 - Laravel v10.0+
 - Livewire v3.0+

-Installation comes in two flavours, depending on whether you want to build an app using our panel builder, or if you want to use the components within the Blade views of your app:
+Installation comes in two flavors, depending on whether you want to build an app using our panel builder, or if you want to use the components within the Blade views of your app:

 <div x-data="{ package: (window.location.hash === '#components') ? 'components' : 'panels' }">